Little Diane

 "Little Diane" is a song written and performed by Dion featuring The Del-Satins.
 The song reached number 8 on the Billboard Hot 100 in 1962.
 It was featured on his 1962 album, Lovers Who Wander.
+It's considered to be one of the very few charted oldies songs to feature kazoos on the recording.

 The song was arranged by Glen Stuart.

 The song was ranked number 86 on Billboard magazine's Top Hot 100 songs of 1962.